microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-delta.md

 #### Third request response

 The third response returns the only remaining messages and an **@odata.deltaLink** response header with a `deltaToken` which indicates that all messages are returned.
-Save and use the **@odata.deltaLink** URL to query for any new messages that is added or changed from this point onwards.
+Save and use the **@odata.deltaLink** URL to query for any new messages added or changed from this point onwards.

 <!-- {
   "blockType": "response",